PhoenixTales/phoenix-docs/story/story.md

             * Chapter 9: Of Ore and Blood
             * Chapter 10: A fallen Empire
             * Chapter 11: Rain in Revolt
-            * Chapter 12: Sacrifice of Freedom
+            * Chapter 12: Sacrifice of Freedom <!-- or just Freedom -->
          4. Plot Logic
    4. Guild Plots
       1. Act I